-- 1. Upon MCOP submission of a fraud, waste, or abuse referral to ODM, the MCOP shall stand down. - 2.
+- m.
+Coordination with Law Enforcement.
+The MCOP shall stand down upon submission of either a fraud, waste, or abuse referral or a submission of a request for deconfliction. - i.
+Referrals. - 1.
+Upon MCOP submission of a fraud, waste, or abuse referral to ODM, the MCOP shall stand down. - 2.
 The stand down time period will last for the shortest of the following events: - a.
 ODM determines there is no credible allegation of fraud contained in the referral; - b.
 AGO MFCU closes their investigation for lack of prosecutorial merit; or - c.
 An initial period of one year, starting when the referral is received by ODM.
 This period may be extended once for an additional time period of six months upon the Program Integrity Director's discretion. - ii.
 Deconflictions.
 Prior to initiating an audit, investigation, review, recoupment or withhold, or involuntarily terminating a provider, the MCOP must submit a request for deconfliction into the Fraud Referral and Coordination System and receive permission from ODM to proceed. - 1.
-The MCOP retains the right to recovery for the costs arising out of provider fraud or abuse as defined by rule 5160-26-01 of the Administrative Code in the following circumstance: - The AGO MFCU has an open case and the MCOP requested deconfliction and received leave to proceed since there wasn't a conflict with an active law enforcement investigation, and

-- 3. The date of the de-confliction request occurred prior to the date that the AGO MFCU agency opened their case on the same provider, and - 4.
+The MCOP retains the right to recovery for the costs arising out of provider fraud or abuse as defined by rule 5160-26-01 of the Administrative Code in the following circumstance: - 2.
+The AGO MFCU has an open case and the MCOP requested deconfliction and received leave to proceed since there wasn't a conflict with an active law enforcement investigation, and - 3.
+The date of the de-confliction request occurred prior to the date that the AGO MFCU agency opened their case on the same provider, and - 4.
 The MCOP submits a referral regarding the same provider after completion of its previously approved audit, investigation or review. - 5.
 The MCOP must stand down upon submission of a deconfliction request for fraud, waste or abuse.
-ODM will either grant the deconfliction request or notify the MCO to stand down.
+ODM will either grant the deconfliction request or notify the MCOP to stand down.
 The stand down time-period or the time-period to conduct approved program integrity activities is valid for six months.
 After the six month period expires, the MCOP shall submit another deconfliction request to conduct activities as identified above to ensure that the requested action will not interfere in a law enforcement investigation.
-The deconfliction request must be granted by ODM for the MCOP to proceed with the requested action. - 6.
-The Program Integrity Director may extend the stand down an additional six months upon the request of the AGO MFCU and a showing that the extension is warranted. - 7.
+The deconfliction request must be granted by ODM for the MCOP to proceed with the requested action.

+- 6. The Program Integrity Director may extend the stand down an additional six months upon the request of the AGO MFCU and a showing that the extension is warranted. - 7.
 This provision does not apply to federal cases, joint task force cases or other cases which are not under the AGO MFCU's control.